nshah9856/FabFlix/README.md

 You are now all set up!
 Visit FabFlix on at `http://localhost:8080/FabFlix`.

+## Substring Matching Design
+Used the following from Instructions on P2 Task 2 (`LIKE`)

+Mainly our `LIKE` statements reside under `SearchServlet.java` files, but there is also a replicatino (not exactly the same) under `PageCountServlet.java` to make sure we are fetching the correct # of pages.

+For example: `where title like ?
+"AND year like ?
+AND director like ?` -- This is the format adapted in the file and `?` if replaced with parameter setting (`PreparedStatement`)

 ## Group Member Contributions: Division of Tasks (Project 1)
 ### Nisarg Shah
 - Worked with Joanna on SQL queries and table creattions.